Tutorial

 If omitted, the default values are used (0.1 and 10.0, respectively).

-See, Searching algorithms > LAQA for the score.
+See, Search algorithms > LAQA for the score.

 [LAQA]